Mimer SoftRadio - Industry Systems

 Their plan is also to upgrade to DMR in the near future.
 Therefor a new dispatch system was needed.
 One that could handle the old analogue with its special functions and also the new digital.

 Since Mimer SoftRadios GUI is so flexible, many of the special requests from the old system could be done with standard equipment.
-To this we added some extra keys and scripts to get all functions to work and feel very similar to the old console.
+To this we also added some extra keys and scripts to get all functions to work and feel very similar to the old console.

 To give some extra functions they can now select between goose neck microphone or handset, and they can use the same console not only for radio calls, but also for SIP-phone calls.